-Theme for 2014--Athletes, Actors, and Sages: Competition in Ancient Greece
+Theme for 2015--Tyrants, Trials, and Triangles: From Ruthless to Rules in Ancient Greece

-St. Mary's College's Greece Study Tour offers participants an opportunity to gain knowledge of the layerings of history in this part of the world the influence of which so greatly outstrips its modest size.
+St. Mary's College's Greece Study Tour offers participants an opportunity to gain knowledge and first-hand experience of the layerings of history and culture in this part of the world the influence of which so greatly outstrips its modest size.

 Greece is about the size of Alabama.
 But Greece is not Alabama.